Quick Summary

 If the posting includes detailed steps for applying for this job, such as the subject line or the attachment format, ensure you follow them strictly.
 This shows that you can take directions and care about the job.

-You must express your excitement about the opportunity.
+Your job application email must express your enthusiasm for the opportunity.
 Employers are more likely to reschedule interviews with candidates who express excitement for the role and company; let your enthusiasm shine through in your email.

 Also Read: Cover letter, Recruiter’s attention